PhraseApp-Blog/phrase-angular-9-i18n-tutorial/README.md

 # Angular9i18nTutorial

-This repository contains a sample for Internationalization in Angular 9.
-We have created a feedback form for Phrase.
+This repository contains a sample for internationalization in Angular 9.
+We have created a feedback form for Phrase.com.
 The app is served it in three different languages – English, French, and German.

 # Demo